Turan Güneş

-Turan Güneş (1922–1982) was a Turkish academic and politician who served as the minister of foreign affairs and deputy prime minister in the 1970s.
-He started his political career in the Democrat Party, but soon he joined the Republican People's Party.
+Turan Güneş (25 June 1921 – 9 April 1982) was a Turkish academic and politician who served as the minister of foreign affairs and deputy prime minister in the 1970s.
+He started his political career in the Democrat Party (DP), but soon he joined the Republican People's Party (CHP).

 Early life and education

-Güneş was born in Kandıra, Kocaeli, in 1922.
-He graduated from Galatasaray High School.
+Güneş was born in Kandıra, Kocaeli, on 25 June 1921.
+He graduated from Galatasaray High School in 1941.
 He received a bachelor's degree in law from Istanbul University and also, obtained his PhD in political science from the University of Paris.
 In 1947 he joined the Democrat Party.

 Career

 Following his graduation Güneş began to work at the law faculty of Istanbul University and became an associate professor in 1954.
-The same year he ran for a seat from Kocaeli and won the election becoming a member of the parliament for the Democrat Party.
+The same year he ran for a seat from Kocaeli and won the election becoming a member of the parliament for the DP.
 However, he was expelled from the party along with others in 1955.
-Then he contributed to the establishment of another political party, Liberty Party, which joined the Republican People's Party in 1958.
-Güneş also became a member of the Republican People's Party in 1959.
+Then he contributed to the establishment of the Liberty Party which joined the CHP in 1958.
+Güneş also became a member of the CHP in 1959 and was elected to the CHP's council in the 14th congress on 12 January 1959.
+During this period he was one of the contributors of the Forum magazine.

+Following the military coup on 27 May 1960 Güneş was appointed to the Constitutional Commission which was established by the Constituent Assembly in January 1961.
+The Commission was headed by Turhan Feyzioğlu and Enver Ziya Karal and drafted a new constitution.
+From 1961 to 1972 Güneş taught at the Ankara University's Faculty of Political Sciences, and became a professor of administrative law in 1965.
+He was a contributor of the Yön magazine during this period, but he left the magazine when it began to support a dictatorial regime.

-Following the military coup 1960 he was elected to the parliament and was one of the members of the commission which drafted a new constitution.
-From 1961 to 1972 Güneş taught at the Ankara University's faculty of political sciences, and became a professor of administrative law in 1965.
-He served as the deputy general secretary of the Republican People's Party in the period 1969–1972.
-He won a seat from Kocaeli in the general elections in 1973.
-The same year he also ran for the secretary general of the Republican People's Party along with Orhan Eyüpoğlu and Deniz Baykal.
+Güneş was again elected as a member of the CHP's council in October 1964 and was part of the left of center group.
+He served as the deputy general secretary of the CHP between 1969 and 1972.
+He won a seat from Kocaeli in the general election in 1973.
+The same year he also ran for the secretary general of the CHP along with Orhan Eyüpoğlu and Deniz Baykal.
 He and Baykal lost the election, and Eyüpoğlu became the secretary general of the party.

 Güneş was appointed minister of foreign affairs in 1974 in the coalition cabinet led by Prime Minister Bülent Ecevit.
 Although his term was short, it witnessed a significant event, namely Turkey's military intervention in Cyprus.
-Güneş was again elected to the parliament in the general elections in 1977 and was named as the deputy prime minister in the cabinet headed by Bülent Ecevit.
+Güneş was again elected to the parliament from Kocaeli in the 1977 general election.
+He was named as the deputy prime minister and minister of state in the cabinet headed by Bülent Ecevit on 21 June 1977.
+The cabinet could not get a vote of confidence in Parliament on 3 July, and Güneş's term as deputy prime minister and minister of state ended on 27 July.